List of The Adventures of the Galaxy Rangers characters: Buzzwang

 Buzzwang, or "Buzz" for short, is an android whose biggest dream was to become a ranger, which he eventually did.
-He is Q-ball's go-fer, and in his spare time, he likes to breakdance.
+He is Q-ball's creation, and in his spare time, he likes to breakdance.
 There are two versions of Buzzwang, most notably the pre-Tune-up and post Tune-up model, though the "personality" remains completely intact.

 Q-Ball

 Q-Ball - a comic relief mad scientist.

 Cybersteeds

 The Cybersteeds - robot horses.
 They feature prominently in the opening credits.
 The Cybersteeds ridden by the Galaxy Rangers are the most advanced animatronic robots so far designed by the scientists at BETA and the Long Shot Research facility.

 The Cybersteeds comprise fully intelligent Artificial Intelligences combined with robot chassis in the form of a horse - enabling speech, great stability, and speed over all types of terrain.

 Each Ranger has a Cybersteed matched to them, and each horse is built especially for his or her rider.
 The four horses are Triton (silver, Goose), Voyager (blue, Niko [although Doc often rides her]), Mel (tan, Doc [although Niko often rides him]), and Brutus (gold, Zachary Foxx [although he is listed as Z100 in the DVD booklet]).
 All the cybersteeds are presumed male except for Voyager, and their riders change after the second episode.

 Triton is the most prominent cybersteed; it is mentioned that he is the fastest and that no one but Goose may ride him.
 He is the only one to speak regularly, and Goose has a very strong bond with him, unlike the owners of the other cybersteeds.
 He is also the most technologically advanced cybersteed (a 5000 model).

 After Triton, Voyager is the second most prominent.
 She is mentioned as having bugs in her system, which is evident in her reasoning and the fact that she can never get Doc's name right.
 She and Mel are presumed to be 4000 models, and Niko and Doc often switch cybersteeds, depending on the episode.

 Brutus only speaks in one episode, but he is mentioned to be the least technologically advanced.
 However, even as a 3000 model, he is still the strongest cybersteed.